 “It is also clear that many children find the experience traumatic and further analysis is needed in this area to understand the long term effects of this.”

-Our final report, to be published this month, will draw on the research among adults and children and contain detailed recommendations.
+Read our final report here, drawing on the research among adults and children and contain detailed recommendations.